-We recognize revenues from U.S. government research contracts during the period in which the related expenditures are incurred and present these revenues and related expenses gross in the consolidated financial statements.
+We recognize revenues from U.S. government research contracts during the period in which the related expenditures are incurred and presents these revenues and related expenses gross in the consolidated financial statements.
 In the periods presented, all of the revenue generated by us was derived from research contracts with and grants from the U.S. government.
-As of March 31, 2012, we had completed all of our significant contracts with the U.S. government except for the July 2010 agreement for the development of therapeutics against Ebola and Marburg.
+As of June 30, 2012, we had completed all of its contracts with the U.S. government except for the July 2010 agreement for the development of therapeutics against Ebola and Marburg.